pivotal/docs-tap/install-components.md

    >Otherwise, you must complete the following steps for each namespace where you create Knative services.

    Service accounts that run workloads using Cloud Native Runtimes need access to the image pull secrets for the Tanzu package.
-   This includes the `default` service account in a namespace, which is created automatically, but not associated with any image pull secrets.
+   This includes the `default` service account in a namespace, which is created automatically but not associated with any image pull secrets.
    Without these credentials, attempts to start a service fail with a timeout and the Pods report that they are unable to pull the `queue-proxy` image.

     1. Create an image pull secret in the current namespace and fill it from the `tap-registry`